adoptium/adoptium.net-redesign/src/asciidoc-pages/README.md

 ### Adding Images

 You may wish to add images to the Asciidoc page.
-In order to do this you should add the image to the static directory (`/static/images/`).
+In order to do this you should add the image to the static directory at the root of this repo (`/static/images/`).
 Once you've added the image you can reference it in the document using the following syntax:

 ```adoc
 image:sample_image.png[a description of the image]